apmiller108/angular2_webpack_starter/README.md

 * Karma for running tests
 * Jasmine testing framework
 * Webpack configurations for test, development and production environments
+* Sass compilation
 * Flexbox Grid

 # Start the development server

 `npm start`

+Open a browser and go to localhost:4000.

 # Run tests